menu

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 One of the unique characteristics of the Midtown / Harris Stowe State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.1% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the Midtown / Harris Stowe State University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Midtown / Harris Stowe State University community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Midtown / Harris Stowe State University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, an extraordinary 42.4% of the residents of the Midtown / Harris Stowe State University neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.